-Even Count Two Drop Peyote Rows 1 - 3
+Even Count 2 Drop Peyote Rows 1 Through 3

 Two-drop peyote stitch is a variation of peyote stitch where you pick up two beads in every stitch instead of one.
 Just like the standard stitch, it has both an even-count and an odd-count version, where the stitch path varies slightly depending on whether the row has an even number of beads or an odd number of beads.

 Your two drop peyote beadwork is an even count peyote stitch if it has an even number of two-bead vertical columns.
 Your two drop peyote is an odd-count peyote stitch if it has an odd number of two-bead columns.

 In the diagrams above, the rounded squares represent beads.
 Notice that there are four two-bead columns.
 Because four is an even number, this is the even-count version of the stitch.

 To begin, pick up all of the beads for the first two rows (beads 1 through 8 in the diagrams).
 With peyote stitch, the horizontal rows are offset by one half of a bead.
 The first two rows get pulled into their offset position when you stitch the third row.

 Hold the strung beads between your fingers, and then pick up two beads to start the third row (beads 9 through 10 in the diagrams).

 Skip two beads in the initial strand and pass back through the next two beads.
 Pull the thread taut so that the two beads you just picked up the stack on top of the last two beads in the first row.

 Pick up another pair of beads (beads 11 through 12) and pass through the next two beads in the previous row.
 Pull the thread taut again.

 When you reach the end of the third row, you're ready to make a turn.Continue to 2 of 3 below.